jennyfisher/computing-modelling-earthsci/README.md

 The notebooks in Part 2 are based on Dave Bice's [Exploring the Dynamics of Earth Systems](http://www3.geosc.psu.edu/~dmb53/DaveSTELLA/entrance.htm), which uses the STELLA software program to teach modelling concepts.
 Here, some of these models have been translated from STELLA to Python and simplified to be appropriate for first year students.

 Sincere thanks to both of these individuals for making their work available online.

+Thanks also to the many EESC102 students who have served as the guinea pigs for these materials and helped me refine them to the most necessary concepts over the years.

 ### Reuse, modification, and attribution